dgerabagi/data-curation-environment/flattened_repo.md

 ### A8.
 DCE - Phase 1 - Selection Sets Feature Plan
 - **Description:** A plan outlining the user stories, UI/UX, and technical implementation for saving and loading different sets of selected files (selection profiles).
 - **Tags:** feature plan, selection sets, profiles, context management, phase 1

+### A9.
+DCE - GitHub Repository Setup Guide
+- **Description:** A step-by-step guide with the necessary git commands to initialize the project as a local repository and push it to a new remote repository on GitHub.
+- **Tags:** git, github, version control, setup, repository

+### A10.
+DCE - Metadata and Statistics Display
+- **Description:** Outlines the requirements and design for displaying live metadata (total selected files, total tokens) and for showing aggregate statistics (token and file counts) for folders in the file tree.
+- **Tags:** feature plan, metadata, statistics, token count, ui, ux

+## II.
+Standalone Utilities & Guides

+# A189.
+Number Formatting Reference Guide
+- **Description:** A standalone guide and utility script for formatting large numbers with K/M/B/T suffixes and dynamic decimal place adjustment for clean UI presentation.
+- **Tags:** utility, script, formatting, numbers, ui, ux, javascript, typescript
 </file>

 <file path="src/Artifacts/A1.
 DCE - Project Vision and Goals.md">